crumblepup/dotfiles/README.md

-This is my personal rice, using ML4W's dotfiles as a base.
+This is my personal Arch Linux rice, using ML4W's dotfiles as a base.

 No installation instructions, I'm too lazy to write them.
-This probably won't be updated.
+Maybe in the future I'll make (or steal) an install script.